Table of Contents

 Has reading about famous astrophotographers inspired you?
 Are you thinking of starting astrophotography?
 Or are you wondering if you’ve got what it takes to succeed in this field.

 What kind of astrophotography are you interested in?
-I love deep sky photography, but you might prefer something else.
-The first step to becoming an astrophotographer is to decide what your focus is.
-What objects do you want to photograph?
+I love deep sky photography, (capturing nebulae, galaxies and star clusters from deep space), but you might prefer something else.
+The first step to becoming an astrophotographer is to decide what astronomical objects you want to photograph.

 In my experience doing astrophotography throughout the year for several years now, I know what it takes to become an astrophotographer.
 Not everybody has the inclination, skillset, or capability to succeed in this field of astronomy.
 At first, I didn’t know if I had the required skills and character, but now I’m sure I do.

 First, you’ll need to be interested in learning about the universe and the objects in the night sky.
-You’ll need to be scientific in your approach yet creative and imaginative to manage aspects like post-processing or composing photographs that will catch the eye.
-You’ll need to understand basic mathematics to cope with the many technical aspects of photography and astrophotography settings.
+You’ll need to be scientific in your approach yet creative and imaginative to manage aspects like image processing or composing photographs that will catch the eye.
+You’ll need to understand basic mathematics to cope with the many technical aspects of photography and astrophotography settings. in order to compose amazing shots you’ll need a deep sense of wonder about the cosmos and the objects you are shooting.

 You’ll definitely need problem-solving and experimental skills.
 This is very much a practical hobby based on theory.
 You’ll need dedication and be up to the challenge to constantly improve.